sak042/Wessim/README.md

 </code></pre>
 This will generate *result_1.fastq.gz* and *result_2.fastq.gz* (paired-end mode / gzip compressed).

+### Running in metagenomic mode
+You can use more than one genome as your template.
+To run Wessim in metagenomic mode, you can just write a simple description file that ends with (.meta).
+Use the meta description file at the place of your reference FASTA file (-R option)
+<pre><code>
+>python Wessim2.py -R reference.meta -P probe.txt.fa -B probe_match.txt.fa.psl -n 1000000 -l 76 -M model.gzip -pz -o result
+</code></pre>

+The format of a tab-delimited .meta file is like below,
+<pre><code>
+genome1.fasta <tab> abundance of genome1
+genome2.fasta <tab> abundance of genome2
+...
+genomeN.fasta <tab> abundance of genomeN
+</code></pre>
+For example, you can use,
+<pre><code>
+/data/reference/ref1.fa    0.2
+/data/reference/ref2.fa    0.4
+/data/reference/ref3.fa    0.4
+</code></pre>
+Please make sure the overall abundances add up to 1

 ### Wessim Options
 You can use '-h' for detailed help in command line.